Share this Post

 When things got more serious, and I picked up sponsorship, and I had obligations, I felt that there was a shift– I felt so much pressure that I was hesitant to do things that did chase my curiosity, in case it affected something that someone else wanted me to do better and focus on more.

-When COVID came, I was incredibly lucky for the time and chance to reset, and reevaluate what I was doing.
+And then, COVID came, and I was incredibly lucky for the time and chance to reset and reevaluate what I was doing.
 I was able to ask myself why I was running and if I wanted to keep doing this.

 I love running for bringing community together and exploring new places.
 When you put a time on it and a bib and competitors and expectations, I feel like it sheds a little bit of joy.